Azure/aks-engine/docs/community/developer-guide.md

 ## Pull Requests and Generated Code

-To make it easier use AKS Engine as a library and to `go get github.com/Azure/aks-engine`, some generated Go code is committed to the repository.
+To make it easier use AKS Engine source code as a library and to `go get github.com/Azure/aks-engine`, some generated Go code is committed to the repository.
 Your pull request may need to regenerate those files before it will pass the required `make ensure-generated` step.